 Keep your trees trimmed, removing any dead branches.
 Consider consulting an arborist if your tree has any damage from past storms.

 Secure patio furniture or put it away for the winter.
 This is especially important for apartment dwellers.
 Imagine your patio umbrella blowing off your balcony.
 It could then damage someone else’s property, hit a vehicle, or injure a person.
 You could be sued for damages, so make sure you have liability insurance to cover you.

 During a Canadian winter, there is more to worry about than just wind damage.
 Snow, rain, and ice storms can also cause significant damage to your property.
 It’s frightening when you hear that a blizzard is coming your way.
 And we’ve seen the damage they can cause.
 Will your home insurance cover you if your home suffers damage during this type of storm?

-- Sewer back-up: Any heavy rainstorm could be too much for municipal storm sewers to handle.
-Consider installing a backwater valve if you live in an area prone to sewer backups.
+Any heavy rainstorm could be too much for municipal storm sewers to handle.
+Consider installing a backwater valve if you live in an area prone to water backups.
 Also, if you have large trees in your neighbourhood, roots can grow into sewer lines, causing a blockage during a heavy rainstorm.
-Sewer backup is usually included in, or can be added to, your policy.
+Water backup is usually included in, or can be added to, your policy.

 In addition to damage that may happen to your home or property, you’ll also want to consider the following components of your home insurance policy: